What Is Live Event Production?

 As you might expect, live event producers must have very strong organizational skills.
 They are responsible for putting together the show and ensuring the event goes off without a hitch.
 The producer must make sure everything is accounted for and the event meets the client’s expectations.

-Begin your career in live event production with a performing arts degree from Grand Canyon University’s College of Fine Arts and Production, such as the Bachelor of Arts in Theatre and Drama.
+Begin your career in live event production with a performing arts degree from Grand Canyon University’s College of Arts and Media (formerly College of Fine Arts and Media), such as the Bachelor of Arts in Theatre and Drama.
 Within a supportive learning community, students develop crucial skills and knowledge that are applicable within a wide range of career choices in the performing arts.
 Begin working toward a successful future by visiting our website or clicking the Request Info button on this page.

 The views and opinions expressed in this article are those of the author’s and do not necessarily reflect the official policy or position of Grand Canyon University.
 Any sources cited were accurate as of the publish date.